jaydio/routeros-scripts/README.md

-# MikroTik RouterOS: Collection of Scripts & Best Practices
+# MikroTik RouterOS: Script Repository

-This repository contains a collection of scripts related to deploying and maintaining RouterOS based platforms.
+This repository contains a collection of scripts related to deploying and maintaining RouterOS platforms.
 It uses best practices of network engineers, system integrators as well as members of the community reachable through the [MikroTik Forum](http://forum.mikrotik.com).

 # Motivation

-Most scripts are the result working with RouterOS platforms at [Foundation University](http://foundationu.com) in [Dumaguete City](http://en.wikipedia.org/wiki/Dumaguete).

-The university operates a regional ISP on top of an MPLS backbone implemented back in 2014.

-As of March 2016 the following routerboard models are used in production:
+Most scripts are the result of our work at [Foundation University](http://foundationu.com) in [Dumaguete City](http://en.wikipedia.org/wiki/Dumaguete).
+On top of its MPLS backbone the university operates two data centers and a regional ISP.
+The MPLS backbone was implemented back in 2014 and as of March 2016 the following routerboard models are used in production:

  * [CCR1036-8G-2S+EM](http://routerboard.com/CCR1036-8G-2SplusEM)
  * [CCR1036-12G-4S](http://routerboard.com/CCR1036-12G-4S)